-Costa Rica could not be much more different than the United State.
-From the landscape to the climate, there aren’t many similarities to be found between the two.
-However, both countries have growing populations with even faster-growing interests in web-based work and software development.
-Because of this mutual interest, Costa Rica is quickly becoming a go-to for U.S.-based companies needing nearshore development.
-Due to this growing interest centered around international business, it is important to understand business practices in Costa Rica and proper business etiquette.
+Costa Rica and the United States both have growing populations with even faster-growing interests in web-based work and software development.
+Because of this mutual interest, Costa Rica is quickly becoming a go-to for U.S. companies needing nearshore development.
+Due to this growing interest centered around international business, it is important to understand how the two countries differ.

 7 Important Business Practices to Remember When Working with Costa Ricans

-2. Consistent Reminders of Meetings Are Necessary
+2. Reminders of Meetings Are Recommended

 lifestyle and their flexibility with time.
-Due to their busy lifestyles, Costa Rican business partners need constant reminders of pre-scheduled meetings.
-It is recommended to send appointment reminders a week before the meeting.
+Due to their busy lifestyles, Costa Rican business partners need reminders of pre-scheduled meetings.
+It is recommended to send calendar invites at least a week before the meeting.

 3. Put An Emphasis on Small Talk

 While businesspeople in the United States often get straight to the point, Costa Ricans like to take their time.
 It’s important to emphasize small talk during business meetings with Costa Ricans.
 Speaking on topics like the weather, general news, or the latest sports scores are completely acceptable and welcome.

 4. Networking is Highly Important

 Costa Rica’s beautiful beaches and lush jungles may lead you to think that casual attire is acceptable throughout the country; however, the opposite is true in a business setting.
 Despite their laid back lifestyles, Costa Ricans still hold looking professional to high regard.
 Men are often found in dress pants paired with long sleeve shirts.
 Most opt for a jacket over a tie, unlike businessmen in the United States.

-6. Titles Are Very Important To Costa Ricans
+6. Titles Are Important

 Titles are very important to Costa Ricans, especially those that hold professional or political titles.
 While professional titles are important to businesspeople in the United States, too, the titles of Costa Ricans differ greatly.
 Costa Rican men use both their father’s and mother’s names in correspondence, but only use their father’s names when introducing themselves.
 While businesspeople in the United States often have one surname and are fine with being called by their first name, in Costa Rica one must be invited to refer to the other by their first name.
-It is even seen as rude to call a Costa Rican by their first name without being invited to do so.
+It is sometimes seen as rude to call a Costa Rican by their first name without being invited to do so.

 7. Negotiations Will Take Time